 Before diving into other considerations, consider the type of bathtub that may be best.
 Tub varieties include the following main categories.

 - Standard bathtubs, as the name suggests, are the most common type.
-This includes models that drop into framed openings and alcove models that fit into three-wall recesses.
-Standard tubs come in an array of sizes and are usually rectangular or oval-shaped.
+This includes models that drop into framed openings and alcove tubs that fit into three-wall recesses.
+Standard tubs come in an array of sizes and are usually rectangular or oval in shape.

 - Freestanding tubs act as a focal point for bathroom decor.
 They can be installed where plumbing allows and used as a bathroom centerpiece.
 They come in many shapes and sizes, with sloped and curved backs to accommodate the bather in a relaxing position.

-- Clawfoot tubs are a popular freestanding variety of bathtub.
+- Claw-foot tubs are a popular freestanding variety of bathtubs.
 These antique-style tubs have four feet to support an oval-shaped basin, and those feet usually feature intricate designs.
-Clawfoot tubs look incredible in the right bathroom, such as an early Victorian, a farmhouse, or a Craftsman-style home.
+Claw-foot tubs look incredible in the right bathroom, such as an early Victorian, a farmhouse, or a Craftsman-style home.

-- Soaking tubs encompass other designs, including freestanding and clawfoot.
+- Soaking tubs encompass other designs, including freestanding and claw-foot.
 These deep tubs allow the bather to submerge their body in a comfortable position for a long and relaxing bath.
-They often feature a contoured oval or egg shape to surround the bather, with high backs that serve as a backrest and a headrest during deep soaks.
+Soaking tubs often feature a contoured oval or egg shape to surround the bather, with high backs that serve as a backrest and a headrest during deep soaks.